agentcoinorg/AutoTx/README.md

 ## Run The Agent

 1. AutoTx requires a fork of the blockchain network you want to transact with.
 You can start the fork by running `poetry run start-fork`, and stop it with `poetry run stop-fork`.
 This command requires Docker to be running on your computer.
 2. Run `poetry run ask` and provide a prompt for AutoTx to work on solving for you (ex: `Send 1 ETH to vitalik.eth`).
 The `--prompt "..."` option can be used for non-interactive startup.

-> [!NOTE]
-> All transactions will happen offline with test network funds.
-Instructions on how to connect AutoTx with an existing smart account will be added shortly.
+You can use the `--non-interactive` (or `-n`) flag to skip all requests for user input including the final approval of the transaction plan.
+Example: `poetry run ask --prompt "Send 1 ETH to vitalik.eth"`

+### Test environment
+To run AutoTx in a test environment, leave the `SMART_ACCOUNT_ADDRESS` variable in the `.env` file blank.
+AutoTx will create a new smart account for you to use and deploy it to the forked test environment with a dev account and the agent as signers.
+AutoTx will use the agent's private key to sign transactions and a dev account to execute those transactions in the test environment.

+### Production environment
+To run AutoTx in a production environment, you will need to provide a `SMART_ACCOUNT_ADDRESS` in the `.env` file.
+This is the address of the Safe smart account you want AutoTx to use.
+Then you will need to add the agent's address as a signer or delegate to the Safe smart account.
+To create a new agent account you can use the `poetry run agent account create` command.
+This command will create a new agent account and print the address while saving the private key to the `./.cache/agent.pk.txt` file.
+Add that address as a signer or delegate to the Safe smart account through the Safe web interface.

+AutoTx will use the agent's private key to sign transactions.
+Before submitting the batch of transactions to the Safe, AutoTx will ask for your approval.
+After you approve the transaction plan, you will need to sign and execute the transactions with the Safe web interface.

 ## Prompts
 AutoTx currently supports prompts such as: